 Buffy Curtis and Healing Center Support Committee

 This year at Summer Sessions, Sproul Pavilion will once again have regularly scheduled hours for healing work.
 The Healing Center is under the care of the Committee on Worship at Yearly Meeting Sessions.
-Hours of operation will be posted.
+Ann Davidson is clerk.

 Please contact Buffy Curtis, [email protected], 508-566-6639 (cell), to offer your assistance, make suggestions, or let us know what else you need.
 We will meet with volunteers on Sunday night of Silver Bay sessions to organize and clarify details.
 We look forward to hearing from you.
-Look for us at the Healing Center and check the Center's volunteer box on the registration form!
+Look for us at the Healing Center.

 Golf Cart Drivers Needed